rachelroks9/websci/lab8/README.txt

 It was interesting coming up with my own query.
 Once I got the syntax down, it was fun playing around trying to create a “meaningful” query.
 One thing that would have helped with this lab is if there is more documentation about SPARQL online, but there is nothing the instructors can do about that.

+For my meaningful query, I set the default query to obtain 10 schools and display their campus size and average class size.
+I then ordered the results by defending order of campus size.

 Resources: